 So I went to the market and found a small orange pumpkin.
 I was craving for pumpkin seeds but I was going to do them the traditional way.
-So, today I did this super healthy, immune-boosting soup and tomorrow I will do and post the desired roasted seeds recipe along with a surprise.
+So, today I did this super healthy, immune-boosting and low fodmap pumpkin and ginger soup.
+Tomorrow I will do and post the desired roasted pumpkin seeds recipe along with a surprise.

 And because today´s recipe is all about healthy ingredients, I chose these three great toppings: roasted sesame seeds, extra virgin olive oil and scallions.
 As most of us low fodmappers cannot tolerate dairy, freshly crushed sesame seeds are a great source of calcium.
 Olive oil is loaded with antioxidants and healthy fats (even more when not cooked) and scallions (spring onions in the UK) are a low-calorie vegetable, rich in vitamines A and K.